| CloserLook > John > John 11:49-57 and 12:1-11 |

 And once, when Jesus "--- perceived that they would come and take

-He would remind the high priest of that fact,
+He would remind the high priest of that fact when He

 No, Jesus wasn't a threat to